By Samuel Nordberg, PhD

 Music – Listening to music (or playing a musical instrument) is also a great way to make the day more rewarding.
 Music that can be enjoyed by all generations is just a click away using Spotify, Amazon Music, YouTube and other online sources.
 Musical instruction is also readily available through apps or online.

 Working Out – Just because health clubs are currently closed doesn’t mean you have to give up your exercise routine.
 Walking or jogging can help you stay in shape and many exercise classes are available online that anyone can take advantage of.
 Exercise has been demonstrated to have more significant positive effects on mood than medication.
 It is an extremely good way to help yourself feel better.

 It’s important to remember that social distancing will affect some of us more than others.
-Many people will find it just a minor frustration, others will have real problems trying to cope with it each day.
-If you notice a friend or loved one is experiencing mental health difficulties due to the Covid-19 crisis, it’s important to let them know that support is out there whether through their primary care provider or a mental health support line.
+Many people will find it just a minor frustration, while others will have real problems trying to cope each day.
+If you notice a friend or loved one is struggling emotionally due to the COVID-19 crisis, let them know that support is out there, whether through their primary care provider or a mental health support line.
 It’s more important than ever not to ignore signs of anxiety and depression – especially in times like these.

 About Samuel Nordberg, PhD -Chief of Behavioral Health